 Log Cabin Print Shop is a traditional printmaking studio in historic Old Washington, KY.
 It is an educational/social project whose goal is to bring regional and visiting artists together through printmaking.
-We are closed to the public during the COVID 19 pandemic, but we look forward to welcoming you to print with us soon, when it’s safe to do so.
+We were closed for many months due to the pandemic, but are currently working out the details for our program.
+We are currently open to the public saturday and sundays from noon-5pm.

 Thanks for your understanding.